vybraan/ssm/readme.md

 ## Contributing

-I welcome pull & feature requests, don't hesitate.
-No rules, we discuss in the issue.
-Shoot me with your best ideas, bugs & honest feedback.

-## Help ssm grow
+Pull requests are very welcome and will be merged.
+Feature requests are also welcome and we're happy to implement your ideas.

+### Support SSM

-> If ssm is useful to you, consider being useful to ssm.
+> If ssm is useful to you, kindly give us a star.

 - **star the repo**
 - **tell your friends**